-SEMESTER 1 SEMESTER 2 Unit Title 1.
+SEMESTER 1 SEMESTER 2 Unit title 1.
 What is Visual Art?
 2. The Frames or Contexts 3.
 Object of Obsession Concept What is Visual Art? explores the importance of art in our lives.
 Students explore various forms of art practice and investigate the agencies of the artist, artwork, art world and audience.
-The Frames provides ways for students to look at artworks from different points of view.
-They are a way to understanding the connection between the agencies that surround an artwork.
+What is Visual Art? explores the importance of art in our lives.
+Students explore various forms of art practice and investigate the agencies of the artist, artwork, art world and audience.
 Students explore everyday objects and select one that will become their 'Object of Obsession'.
 They research and evaluate the works of visual artists who have used mundane objects as stimuli for artworks, examining the qualities and styles of representation.
 Students examine the emotional, symbolic and conceptual nature of the works adapting ideas to their own work.
-Focus The importance of Visual Art Artistic practice The forms - 2D, 3D and time-based Artist Artwork Audience Personal Formal Cultural Contemporary Elements of Design Principles of Organisation Objects Signs Symbols Elements of Design Principles of Organisation Personal, Formal, Cultural and Contemporary frames of reference Still Life Media 3D - sculpture 2D-painting, 2D - drawing, painting, printmaking 3D - ceramics, assemblage, wearable art Time-based Assessment Experimental making and responding folio Experimental making and responding folio Experimental making and responding folio Written Report Examination
+Focus The importance of Visual Art Artistic practice The forms - 2D, 3D and time-based Artist Artwork Audience Personal Formal Cultural Contemporary Elements of Design Principles of Organisation Objects Signs Symbols Elements of Design Principles of Organisation Personal, Formal, Cultural and Contemporary frames of reference Still Life Media 3D - sculpture 2D-painting, 2D - drawing, painting, printmaking 3D - ceramics, assemblage, wearable art Time-based Assessment Experimental making and responding folio Experimental making and responding folio Experimental making and responding folio Written Report Examination demonstrated through visual literacy and application.